 Scrambled Eggs in a mug is one of the easiest and tastiest ways to cook your eggs in the morning.

-This recipe while only designed for one person and one mug can also work in a jug.
-Pretty much all mug recipes are like this because you’re confined to just using a regular mug.
+This recipe is only for one person, so you may need to adjust it if you need to feed more people.
+Pretty much all mug recipes are like this because you are confined to using a regular mug.

-If you need to make scrambled eggs for a crowd, you can increase the number of ingredients but instead do it in a jug.
-Simply cook the same way but increase the cook times and the intervals of when you stir the mix.
+If you need to make scrambled eggs for a crowd, you can increase the number of ingredients, but you will need to do it in a jug.
+Follow the same instructions but increase the cooking times and the intervals of when you stir the eggs.